isomerpages/ogp-scamshield-suite/index.md

           linktext: Learn more
           url: /i-want-protection-from-scams/learn-to-recognise-scams/job-scams/
       description: Singapore lost $651.8 million to scams in 2023 across 50,376 cases
   - infopic:
-      title: Keep safe with the ScamShield App
-      id: infopic
-      description: The ScamShield App blocks calls from numbers known to be used in illegal activities.
-It also filters or alerts you to suspicious SMSes.
-      button: Learn more
-      url: /about-scamshield/
-      alt: Image alt text
-      image: /images/Keep_safe_with_ScamShield.png
-  - infobar:
-      title: CALL 1799
-      subtitle: Coming soon in Sep 2024
-      id: infobar
-      description: If you are uncertain whether something may be a scam.
-  - infopic:
       title: Scams Bulletin
       id: infopic